-Your consultant has advised you to have a CT scan.
+Your consultant has advised you to have a CT scan in place of the incomplete colonoscopy.

 This leaflet aims to explain the procedure and answer any queries you may have.

 CT stands for Computed Tomography and simply refers to the technology of the equipment.

 CT is a scanning technique which uses x-rays to produce cross-sectional images of the relevant part of the body.
 It can be used to diagnose many conditions and also monitor the success of treatment.